mainmatter/mainmatter.com/_posts/2020-05-29-how-to-improve-the-accessibility-of-your-app.md

-For some time now, there's been an ongoing effort in the Ember community to make accessibility an important consideration of the framework and to help developers have an easier time building accessible apps.
-From talks, to tools.
-One interesting tool, is [ember-a11y-testing](https://github.com/ember-a11y/ember-a11y-testing), which can help you detect accessibility violations both during testing and development.
+For some time now, there's been an ongoing effort in the Ember community to make accessibility an important consideration of the framework and to help developers have an easier time building accessible apps – from talks, to tools.
+One interesting tool is [ember-a11y-testing](https://github.com/ember-a11y/ember-a11y-testing), which can help you detect accessibility violations both during testing and development.